pablopunk/miny/README.md

 ## Features

-### Tests. *optional*
+### Tests. _optional_

 _miny_ provides [ava](https://github.com/avajs/ava) or [myass](https://github.com/pablopunk/myass) to test your code.
 By default you get a `test.js` with a test example.
-Running `npm test` [code coverage tools](#code-coverage).
+Running `npm test` will execute all your tests.

 ### CI

-If you activate [travis-ci](https://travis-ci.org/) for your project, it will automatically run tests for you in every push.
-The build status is shown by default on your `README.md` file.

-### Code coverage. *optional*

-With `npm test` or `npm run test-coverage` it will run all tests and you'll get a report of what lines of code are covered by the tests, thanks to [nyc](https://github.com/istanbuljs/nyc) and [codecov](https://codecov.io/).
-This is very useful to catch some bugs and by default it shows the coverage percentage in your `README.md` after every push (just right after _travis_ runs all tests).
+It includes [github actions](https://github.com/features/actions) that will automatically run tests on every push and pull request.

 ### Code style

-Forget about linters.
-They suck.
-Use whatever tool you want for writing your code as long as it is valid code. _miny_ comes with `prettier`, which will format the code for you on each commit.
-Each time you make a commit, `prettier` makes your code beautiful.
+_miny_ comes with `prettier` built-in to automatically format your code on every commit, so you can forget about code inconsistencies across your codebase.

+It's also useful to use an actual linter for catching some bugs or not used code, so it also includes `eslint` to lint all your code and help you fixing potential bugs.

 You can customize the rules it follows by modifying the section `prettier` in `package.json`.
 By default, it will use _2 spaces as tabs_, remove unnecessary semicolons and convert double quoutes to _single quoutes_.
 You can add/remove [all of these rules](https://prettier.io/docs/en/options.html).
+You can also edit the `eslint` rules in `.eslintrc.yml`.
+Take a look at [eslint docs](https://eslint.org/docs/user-guide/configuring).

 ### Offline